mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Give all enemy minions -4⚔️ until your next turn.

 name:     Horror Burster
-text:     **Dying Wish**:  Transform a random friendly minion into a 6⚔️/6❤️ Horror.
+text:     **Dying Wish**:  Transform a random allied minion into a 6⚔️/6❤️ Horror.

 name:     Master of Shadows
-text:     Friendly Arcanyst minions have "**Deploy**: Deal 2 damage to an enemy."
+text:     Allied Arcanyst minions have "**Deploy**: Deal 2 damage to an enemy".

 name:     Punish
 text:     Destroy a damaged minion.

 name:     Putrid Dreadflayer
 text:     **Flying**
-          This minion will die if it is ever not on friendly **Shadow Creep**.
+          This minion will die if it is ever not on an allied **Shadow Creep**.

 name:     Ritual Banishing
-text:     Destroy a friendly minion to destroy an enemy minion.
+text:     Destroy an allied minion to destroy an enemy minion.

 name:     Shadow Reflection
-text:     Give a friendly minion +5⚔️.
+text:     Give an allied minion +5⚔️.

 name:     Shadow Watcher
 text:     **Deathwatch**: +1⚔️/+1❤️.